YK2015/YK2015.github.io/_pages/home.md

 code {padding: 6px 8px; font-size: 90%;}
 </style>

 Welcome to my personal homepage!
 I am currently working as an associate professor in  [School of Mathematics and Statistics](https://math.gdut.edu.cn) of [Guangdong University of Techonology](https://www.gdut.edu.cn).
-My focus is on numerical methods for density functional theory and complex Langevin methods in quantum chromodynamics..
+My focus is on numerical methods for the Kohn--Sham equatio and complex Langevin methods in quantum chromodynamics.

-During 2019-2021 I was postdoctoral researcher in the .
-My focus was on

-During my PhD, my aim was to develop ..

-### Multi-mesh finite element method for Kohn--Sham equation
-I am currently engaged in research on
+In the area of the Kohn-Sham equation, I am working on several aspects, including the design of adaptive finite element methods for discretization, the development of orthogonality-free methods for the eigenvalue problem, and the generation of quality initial guesses to reduce divergence issues related to nonlinearity.

+Regarding complex Langevin methods in quantum chromodynamics, I has shown interest in the development of stabilization techniques.
+These approaches aim to prevent divergence and converge to the correct results obtained through these methods.

 <br/>